CatalinCaldararu/catalincaldararu/README.md

-## Full Stack .NET AI Software Developer with 5 years of experience and strong product skills.
+## Full Stack .NET AI Software Developer with strong product skills.
 I am building Agentic, Hybrid Edge-Cloud and On-device AI products as a lead inventor on 10 AI patents and a contributor to On-device Conversational AI services deployed to millions of devices.

 - For inquiries please contact me on [LinkedIn  ](https://www.linkedin.com/in/catalin-caldararu/).